dvankley/firefly-plaid-connector-2/README.md

 I recommend setting up a local copy of Firefly for development purposes, especially one that you can easily backup and restore the database for to minimize your feedback loop on testing things.

-## Guidelines
-I don't currently have firm guidelines yet, but I will adopt some if I ever get contributions.
-For now the main guideline is to have a test covering the changes you make.

 # FAQ
 * Why did you make a new program rather than contributing to [firefly-plaid-connector](https://gitlab.com/GeorgeHahn/firefly-plaid-connector/)?
   * I initially tried firefly-plaid-connector, but I had a few issues with it, and it didn't fully support Plaid categories.